technomancy/robert-hooke/README.md

 will receive a function that is a composition of the remaining hooks.
 But when you're writing hooks, you should act as if it is the target function.

-If you would like to make your software extensible using Hooke, all you need to do is provide a convention for namespaces that will get loaded on startup.
-Then users can place files that call add-hook under a specific namespace prefix (my.program.hooks.*) which they can rely on getting loaded at startup.

 ## License